gaelccc/pyRTX/README.md

 # pyRTX

-A collection of function and tools for the computation of non-gravitational acceleration on space probes leveraging ray tracing techniques.
+A collection of functions, classes and tools for the computation of non-gravitational acceleration on space probes leveraging ray tracing techniques.

 # Installation